 Ranked among the best public universities in the nation by U.S. News and World Report, UC Merced is uniquely equipped to provide educational opportunities highly qualified students from the San Joaquin Valley and throughout California.
 The campus enjoys a special connection with nearby Yosemite National Park, is on the cutting edge of sustainability in construction and design, and supports the economic development of Merced and the region.

 In Fall 2016, UC Merced broke ground on a $1.3 billion public-private partnership that is unprecedented in higher education.
 The Merced 2020 Project will nearly double the physical capacity of the campus by 2020, enhancing academic distinction, student success and research excellence.
-UC Merced is also building the Downtown Campus Center, a $33 million, three-story administrative building in the heart of Merced.
-To perform skilled journeyman level work, with an emphasis on HVAC/R work in the installation, modification, servicing, troubleshooting and repair of the campus heating, ventilation, air conditioning, and refrigeration equipment and systems; including centrifugal chillers, hermetic type refrigeration units, hot water and steam boilers, and associated controls (i.e. electromechanical, electronic, and pneumatic).
+In 2018, UC Merced opened the Downtown Campus Center, a $33 million, three-story administrative building located in the heart of Merced.
+The HVAC I/II will perform skilled journeyman level work, with an emphasis on HVAC/R work in the installation, modification, servicing, troubleshooting and repair of the campus heating, ventilation, air conditioning, and refrigeration equipment and systems; including centrifugal chillers, hermetic type refrigeration units, hot water and steam boilers, and associated controls (i.e. electromechanical, electronic, and pneumatic).
 Experience in programming and troubleshooting Direct Digital Controls and EMCS Systems.
 Installs, replaces, adjusts and repairs pressure regulators, compressors, evaporators, condensers, motors, variable frequency drives, chemical fume hoods, glove boxes, kitchen equipment (e.g. walk in boxes, display coolers, ovens, fryers) electrical water pumps, refrigerators, freezers and ice machines.
 Adjusts and balances air distribution systems; uses various testing devices to locate defective parts; adds refrigerants and oil; flushes boilers; de-scales tubing; solders, brazes, cuts, threads, connects and repairs pipe; makes necessary electrical connections and repairs.
 Requires the ability to read and interpret mechanical, electrical, and plumbing schematics and drawings, ability to prepare estimates, plan and manage own projects within allotted budgets; instruct and guide HVAC I, semi-skilled or unskilled assistants.

 Work is performed on a variety of building systems, sometimes in emergency repair situations.
 This class must take the necessary safety precautions when working around machines, equipment, and mechanical, electrical and plumbing systems.
 Judgment is required in troubleshooting system problems and in determining methods of repair.
 This class is expected to resolve problems occurring in daily assignments and discuss unusual problems with the supervisor.
 Incumbent must possess excellent customer service skills.
 This class must take the necessary safety precautions when working to follow department guidelines, equipment service and operation manuals, and code regulations.